Starting Up Your Business in Osaka: Introduction

 Major taxes imposed on Japanese corporations in general include:

-⇒ Taxes payable to the national government: Corporation tax, consumption tax, income tax (withholding income tax)
+⇒ Taxes payable to the national government: Corporation tax, local corporation tax, consumption tax, income tax (withholding income tax)

 ⇒ Taxes payable to the local government: Inhabitant tax, enterprise tax, special local corporate tax, fixed property tax, business facility tax